Last updated 12 January 2022

-- 4G (2008) networks brought all-IP services (Voice and Data), a fast internet experience, with unified networks architectures and protocols.
+- 4G (2008) networks brought all-IP services (Voice and Data), a fast internet experience, with unified network architectures and protocols.

 When will 5G take over?

-In short, 2019 was when 5G lifts off, and 2020 is when 5G networks and 5G phones will be available en masse for the users.
+In short, 2019 was when 5G lifts off, and 2020 onward is when 5G networks and 5G phones will be available en masse.

 Discover key facts and more about 5G technology and worldwide roll-outs in our 5G web dossier.

 Now it's your turn.

 If you've something to say on 4G LTE, a question to ask, or have found this article helpful; please leave a comment in the box below.
 We'd also welcome any suggestions on how it could be improved.